RedHatInsights/turnpike/README.md

 The substring matching of `route` and the rewriting to `origin` are the same as the Nginx location matching and rewrite rules.

-If a route has a key `auth`, then it will require authentication.
+If a route has a key `auth`, then it will require authentication. *If the `auth` key is missing, the default is to forbid access unless the route resides under `/public/`* [(see best practices)][route-best-practice].
 The `auth` key's value should be a set of key/value pairs representing supported authentication schemes and corresponding authorization rules.
 At this time, the only supported authentication schemes are `saml`, `x509`.

 The value associated with `saml` should be a Python expression that evaluates to `True` or `False`.
 The only variable in the expression is a dictionary `user` which contains the SAML assertion for the requesting user.
 If the assertion had multiple `AttributeValue`s for a single `Attribute`, then those values are represented as a list of values.

+> Note: The Red Hat SSO SAML assertion will return LDAP roles which Turnpike makes available to your predicates via:
+`user['Role']`.
+Production SSO will return your production LDAP groups, configured at https://rover.redhat.com/groups/ while Stage and other non-prod environments will return groups configured at: https://rover.stage.redhat.com/groups/.
+If you create a new role for cloud.dot purposes, it is a good idea to prefix it with ' crc-'.

 So for example, if you wanted to limit access to a route to users who had the role `admin`, `auditor`, or `manager`, your Python expression could be: